-We find, however, that lensed images will not be missed with standard general relativity (GR) waveforms for a large sector of the parameter space of mass ratios, spins and eccentricities.
-Even in the most general case, a direct phase shift of the waveform in frequency space can always provide an exact test of the lensing hypothesis.
+This brings up the risk of missing some of the lensed images if the template bank of GW searches only includes general relativity (GR) waveforms.
+We find that for a large sector of the parameter space of mass ratios, spins and eccentricities, the lensed images will not be missed as their phase evolution can be closely mimicked by GR waveforms with a value of the orientation angle that can be detector dependent (but its variation across different detectors is expected to be small in most cases).
+Extreme cases of precession may be missed by standard GR searches, but, as we will explain, even in these most general cases, a direct phase shift of the waveform in frequency space can always provide an exact description of any lensed image waveform.
+We note that when lensed events are detected, the waveform deviations from unlensed GR signals can be used to identify strongly lensed events with just a single image.
+Recently, this idea has been further explored for the case of 3G detectors in \cite{Wang:2021kzt}.
+The non-GR nature of the lensed waveforms can be used both as a way to identify lensed sources from a single image, as well as to find and confirm the strong lensing origin of multiple images.